RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     ```

 1. There are two primary options for accessing the Web UI:
-    1. If your PKS cluster has loadbalacer service setup with a public IP you have access to or otherwise a routable IP address from your machine:
+    1. If your PKS cluster has a load balancer service setup with a public IP you have access to or otherwise a routable IP address from your machine:
         - Determine that IP address:

             ```src